jessxphil/mathematics-of-machine-learning-multivariate-calculus/README.md

 ## Objectives

 <b>Week 1:</b> Recall the definition of differentiation.
 Apply differentiation to simple functions.
 Describe the utility of time saving rules.
-Apply sum, product and chain rules
+Apply sum, product and chain rule.

 <b>Week 2:</b>